jeffreyorazulike/jeffreyorazulike/README.md

 # 💫 About Me:
 🔭 I’m currently working on some personal projects and trying to get into open source <br><be>
-❓ Ask me about anything related to Android, Flutter and related technologies<br><be>
+❓ Ask me about anything related to Mobile and related technologies<br><be>
 ⚡ Fun fact: The name logickoder comes from the fact that I love solving logical problems relating to code

 ## 🌐 Socials: